sonic-net/SONiC/doc/pcie-mon/pcie-monitoring-services-hld.md

 ## About This Manual ##

-This document is intend to give the idea of how to monitor the platform PCIe devices and alert any problem on PCIe buses and devices on SONiC using pcie-chk service and pcied on PMON container.
+This document is intend to give the idea of how to monitor the platform PCIe devices and alert any problem on PCIe buses and devices on SONiC using pcie-check service and pcied on PMON container.

 ## 1. PCIe Monitor service design ##

 New PCIe Monitor service is designed to use the PcieUtil utility to check the current status of PCIe devices and buses and alert if there is any missing devices or any error while communicating on the PCIe buses.

-PCIe device monitoring will be done in two separate services, `pcie-chk.service` which is a systemd service, will monitor the PCIe device during the boot time and `pcied` which is a daemon in PMON container will monitor during the runtime.
+PCIe device monitoring will be done in two separate services, `pcie-check.service` which is a systemd service, will monitor the PCIe device during the boot time and `pcied` which is a daemon in PMON container will monitor during the runtime.

-First, pcie-chk.service will be added to check the pcie device enumeration status, trigger the pci device rescan if there is any missing device and indicate any device missing to the party that are interested in the device enumeration, for example, kernel_bde driver, platform drivers and etc.
+First, pcie-check.service will be added to check the pcie device enumeration status, trigger the pci device rescan if there is any missing device and indicate any device missing to the party that are interested in the device enumeration, for example, kernel_bde driver, platform drivers and etc.

-Second, pcid in PMON will perform the periodic pcie device check during the run time.
+Second, pcied in PMON will perform the periodic pcie device check during the run time.

-Both pcie-chk.service and pcied will update the state db with the PCIe device status whenever it changes.
+Both pcie-check.service and pcied will update the state db with the PCIe device status whenever it changes.

 ### 1.1 Access the PCIe devices and buses from platform ###

 PCIe device information can be accessed via read files under (e.g. `/sys/bus/pci/devices/0000:01:00.1`), different vendors may have under different folders, these folder need to be mounted to platform container so pcied can access them.

-For the convenience of implementation and reduce the time consuming, pcie-chk.service will use the `pcieutil` which is the pcie diag tool. `pcieutil` is implemented based on platform_base.sonic_pcie.`PcieUtil` class.
+For the convenience of implementation and reduce the time consuming, pcie-check.service will use the `pcieutil` which is the pcie diag tool. `pcieutil` is implemented based on platform_base.sonic_pcie.`PcieUtil` class.

-1. `pcieutil` should get the platform specific PCIe device information and monitor the PCIe device and bus status with PcieUtil.get_pcie_check and update the STATE_DB based on get_pcie_check results.
+1. `pcieutil` should get the platform specific PCIe device information and monitor the PCIe device and bus status with PcieUtil.get_pcie_check.

 2. `PcieUtil` will provide APIs `load_config_file`, `get_pcie_device` and `get_pcie_check` to get the expected PCIe device list and informations, to get the current PCIe device information, and check if any PCIe device is missing or if there is any PCIe bus error.